Credit Cards Balance Transfer Credit Cards

 Will a Capital One balance transfer hurt my credit score?

-Opening a new card can also make your average age of credit shorter, which can also result in a temporary hit to your credit.
-However, if a balance transfer enables you to pay off your debt more quickly and reduce your credit utilization ratio, this can actually help your credit.
+Opening a new card can also shorten your average age of credit, which can result in a temporary hit to your credit.
+However, if a balance transfer enables you to pay off your debt more quickly and reduce your credit utilization ratio, this can improve your credit over the long haul.
+A lower ratio of total credit used to total credit available can result in a higher credit score.

 What is Capital One’s balance transfer limit?